For its 2022 fiscal year, NEW YORK TIMES CO, listed the following executives on its annual proxy statement to the SEC

-The charts on this page feature a breakdown of the total annual pay for the top executives at NEW YORK TIMES CO -CL A as reported in their proxy statements.
+The charts on this page feature a breakdown of the total annual pay for the top executives at NEW YORK TIMES CO as reported in their proxy statements.

 Total Cash Compensation information is comprised of yearly Base Pay and Bonuses.
-NEW YORK TIMES CO -CL A income statements for executive base pay and bonus are filed yearly with the SEC in the edgar filing system.
-NEW YORK TIMES CO -CL A annual reports of executive compensation and pay are most commonly found in the Def 14a documents.
+NEW YORK TIMES CO income statements for executive base pay and bonus are filed yearly with the SEC in the edgar filing system.
+NEW YORK TIMES CO annual reports of executive compensation and pay are most commonly found in the Def 14a documents.

 Total Equity aggregates grant date fair value of stock and option awards and long term incentives granted during the fiscal year.